 Other autoimmune diseases linked to vaccines include:

-- Macrophagic myofasciitis is an autoimmune reaction at the site of the injection that lasts for months to years.
+- Macrophagic myofasciitis is an autoimmune reaction at the injection site that lasts for months to years.
 It is triggered by alum-containing vaccines in people with the HLA-DRB1*01 genotype.[ref]

-- In the 90s, it was determined that the relative risk of Guillain-Barre Syndrome increased by 4 to 8-fold following the flu vaccine (in comparison to people getting a tetanus shot).
-While the relative risk sounds scary, this was a rare side-effect of the vaccine when looking at the absolute risk.[ref]
+- In the 90s, it was determined that the relative risk of Guillain-Barre Syndrome increased by 4 to 8-fold following the flu vaccine (compared to people getting a tetanus shot).
+While the relative risk sounds scary, this was a rare vaccine side-effect when looking at the absolute risk.[ref]
 Guillain-Barre is an autoimmune condition that attacks the myelin sheath on peripheral nerves, eventually leading to whole-body paralysis.

 - Another study published in 2009 showed that Guillain-Barre Syndrome risk was increased when receiving either the flu vaccine or hepatitis B vaccine.[ref]
 Keep in mind that the flu vaccine changes yearly, so the data from the 90s and early 2000s may not be as relevant today.